Game Day Central

 Disable Guest Seating

-Disabled guest seating is available through any of the authorized ticket distributors of the College Football Playoff Semifinal at the Rose Bowl Game presented by Northwestern Mutual.
+Disabled guest seating is available through any of the authorized ticket distributors of the 102nd the Rose Bowl Game presented by Northwestern Mutual.
 Please see “Ticket Information” on page 8 for further details.
 Disabled guests should request seating in the disabled patron seating area when purchasing their tickets.
 One companion ticket may be purchased for a seat beside each accessible seat.
 Guests with disabilities who are purchasing tickets through one of the participating institutions should request seating in the disabled patron seating area prior to game day to ensure that seating is available in the area adjacent to the participating institution’s seats.
 Remaining seating for disabled guests may be exchanged on game day inside the stadium, on a first-come, first-served basis, by going to our customer service booth, located at Tunnel 28.

 Stadium Gate Entry